qelectrotech/dxf2elmt_vadoola/README.md

 ./dxf2elmt my_file.dxf
 ```

-The .elmt file be outputted in the same directory as the executable.
+The .elmt file will be outputted in the same directory as the executable.
 It will retain the name of the .dxf file.

 If you wish to forgo outputting a .elmt file, you can use the "-v" argument for verbose output.
-This will output the contents of the .elmt file into the terminal without actually creating the file.
+This will output the contents of the .elmt file to stdout without actually creating the file.
 For example:

 ```bash
 ./dxf2elmt my_file.dxf -v